 |Total Sugars 26g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Wolf Bite shooter is one of those fun drinks with a special effect that can make a real splash at a Halloween party.
-It is an interesting mix with a little surprise inside and it is one that will make guests notice.
+It's an interesting mix with a little surprise inside and one that guests will certainly take note of.

 The shooter seems all innocent and sweet.
 It includes melon and pineapple and the sweet taste of grenadine with a little soda sparkle.
 All of that is covering up a more sinister spirit.

-Hiding behind Midori's green color and pineapple's tropical aroma is a little absinthe!
+Hiding behind Midori's green color and pineapple's tropical aroma is a little absinthe.
 It can be unexpected, tossing that anise punch in right at the end.
-This is a fun one to watch your friends shoot, especially if they don't see you grab the absinthe bottle.
+This is a fun one to watch your friends knock back, especially if they don't see you grab the absinthe bottle.

 The Wolf Bite also includes a cool visual effect.
 The last step in its construction is a drizzle of grenadine.
 This slowly sinks to the bottom and the blood red cloud against the green is quite the sight.

 - The grenadine drizzle does not have to be perfect.
 It will act exactly as it does in a Tequila Sunrise and sink to the bottom of the glass.
-There is no need to try and float it because the syrup is heavier than the green liquid.
+There's no need to try and float it because the syrup is heavier than the green liquid.

 - Instead of buying a large can or bottle of pineapple juice, get a pack of small cans (typically 6 ounces each).
 This allows you to open a single can while pouring your shots and avoids wasting a lot of juice.